vectordotdev/vector/docs/USER_EXPERIENCE_DESIGN.md

    of Vector.
 3. Deviation from the user's data mental model introduces uncessary friction.
    Vector should not surprise users by moving their log fields around.
-4. We do not want to be in the business of maintaining log schemas.
+4. Vector does not want to be in the business of maintaining log schemas.
 An exercise that has proven precarious with the proliferation of log schema standards.

 In general, we believe Vector's flexible nature with log schemas is a boon for Vector's UX.
 A rigid schema is not required to achieve a best-in-class UX.